charasyn/Information/Project/Specification-Web.md

 ### Front-end:
-The we application handles a sequence of actions performed by the user on their browser.
+The web application handles a sequence of actions performed by the user on their browser.
 Consider there are two input domains: the URL input box and the rendered webpage to be interacted with the users.

 | Pages | The frontend mainly consists of the following pages: |                            |
 |-------|------------------------------------------------------|----------------------------|